 Let’s take a closer look at some of the features of the Inada

-Most of the massage chairs in this class have a wide range of pre-set programmes available but the Inada’s programmes are particularly innovative.
+Most of the massage chairs in this class have a wide range of pre-set programmes available but the Inada’s programs are particularly innovative.
 The Sogno is an awesome piece of furniture.
-It has 4 wellbeing programs and 8 healthcare programs.
+It has 4 well-being programs and 8 healthcare programs.

 All the massage functions provide a shiatsu-based massage, which means “finger pressure”.
 The massage mimics the movements of fingers, thumbs feet and palms as well as providing stretching and mobilization and manipulation.
 Therefore, the Dreamwave provides a quality massage which is almost as good as a human hands massage..